metastudio/cashbox-frontend/README.md

 # Deployment

-Heroku is used for deployment. `rscashbox` - is application for staging.
+Heroku is used for deployment. `rscashbox` - is application for staging and `rcashbox` - for production.

 1. Install [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli)